JudiniLabs/code-gpt-docs/docs/tutorial-ai-providers/mistral.md

 Official website https://mistral.ai/

 ## Frontier AI in your hands
 We’re a small creative team with high scientific standards.
-We make efficient, helpful and trustworthy AI models through ground-breaking innovations.
+Through groundbreaking innovations, we create efficient, helpful, and trustworthy AI models.

 ## Connect your Mistral account
 - Create an account in [Mistral](https://auth.mistral.ai/ui/login)